top of page

 Project Meditation: Stages of Grief

-2. “Denial” This painting is best experienced when paired with “Rises the moon” by Liana Flores.
-This was a song we would frequently listen to during our nights camping under the stars.
+This was a song we would frequently listen to during nights camping under the stars.
 This painting is a memory.
 A memory that has been edited and shrouded and ripped open again.
 The initial pang was so surreal and anger so visceral that I would escape into the golden light of memories.
 Over time I took comfort in the fact that memories are all that become of people and things.
 Just fading moments suspended by a watchful eye.
 But the mind is an unreliable narrator.
-And each time one reflects on a coveted piece of time, frozen in the ether, it is different.
+Each instance I reflect on a coveted piece of time, frozen in the ether, it is different.
 It loses parts, or gains clarity.
 The trinket becomes distorted, rusted and cloudy.
-For me, the picturesque account of how things once were has given way to realism in time.
+For me, the picturesque account of how things once were has given way to realism.
 At first, I recalled those starry nights with longing.
 Now I recollect the truth.
-And with that reality comes this shame of nostalgia.
+With that reality comes this shame of nostalgia.
 How could I have thought so fondly of this memory knowing what I know now?
 How can I live in the forest behind my eyes knowing I was never safe there?
 I’ve gone back to the memories over and over.
 Against my will, I go back tearing through the veil.
 Once with ache, then regret, then with fury.
 Now with a deep well of nothing.

-3. “Despair” It is best observed when paired with the song “Romantic homicide” by d4vd.
 This painting was the first in my series of grief.
 Listening to this song, I felt overcome with a realization of hopelessness.
 I sat in the dark of my apartment, my face emotionless but streaming with tears.
 When I felt I could no longer just sit there, I started covering a canvas in chaotic strokes of thick black paint.
 I then recreated myself in my hopelessness: small and surrounded.
 A white figure floated in the black canvas but it still did not express the screaming agony and smallness within me.
 I added the silhouettes of lilies, as they are a common representation of death and grief.
 With my lilies I then sat in the abyss.
 That abyss that swallowed me whole once I realized that I am never safe as a woman in this world, and I never was.
 Anger overcame me again and the strokes of red burst from my brush.
 Then more tears.

-4. “Acceptance” This painting is best observed when paired with the intro to the song “mayonnaise” by smashing pumpkins.
 The acceptance stage sounds like a relief.
 It is just as painful as the others.
 Accepting what happened, accepting that life will never be the same, accepting loss, and that you HAVE to move on.
 That the world moves on and no one will ever truly see what you have sustained.
 And just as before you have to be strong.
 Your memories will fade.
 And you have to grieve the pain itself to give way to a new life.

 Comments